Access & accessibility

 Descriptive subtitling is a service for hearing-impaired or deaf people.

-Every Monday the Depot programme includes a selection of films with descriptive subtitless – a transcription of the film’s dialogue, in English, along the bottom of the screen.
+Every Monday the Depot programme includes a selection of films with descriptive subtitles – a transcription of the film’s dialogue, in English, along the bottom of the screen.
 A description of the sounds in the film is also included.
 Caption subtitled screenings are helpful for people with a hearing impairment – and also for those who just struggle with strong English language accents.

 Our programme also includes many films subtitled into English from other languages.
 These may also be suitable for deaf or hearing-impaired audiences but won’t always include additional descriptions of sounds.